Yorafa/coursenote/README.md

 # Course-Note
-This is a collection of course notes taken while studying in UofT Currently only a plan to upload all notes.
+This is a collection of course notes taken while studying in UofT.
+This is also a practice of github actions and the skill of github page.
+Most of the mathematic/statistics equation will use latex the `$$` symbol to show up.

+Currently only a plan to upload all notes.

 TO-DO LIST FOLLOWING: